Semantic rules, functions and query templates

 - Check constraints and perform data validation – for example, to automatically raise inconsistency flags when currently available information does not fit the specified integrity constraints.
 In TopBraid EVN this is used to implement data validity checks such as a concept cannot have more than one preferred label in English (or German, French or any other language).

 - Isolate a set of rules to be executed under certain conditions – for example, to support incremental reasoning, to initialize certain values when a resource is first created, or to drive interactive applications.
-Among many uses taking advantage of this capability is triggering email notification each time a change is made in an EVN vocabulary or ontology.
+Among many uses taking advantage of this capability is triggering email notification each time changes are made for some of the asset collections or assets in TopBraid EDG

 Note that SPIN is also sometimes referred to as SPARQL Rules.